Supasheet.

 Basic Custom Page

-// app/home/custom-feature/page.tsx
+// src/routes/custom-feature/index.tsx

-import { getSupabaseServerClient } from '@/lib/supabase/clients/server-client';
+import { createFileRoute } from '@tanstack/react-router';

-export default async function CustomFeaturePage() {
+function CustomFeaturePage() {

-const { data: products } = await supabase
+const { data: products } = useQuery({

 return (